jeeves2001/Amber_Macx/README.md

 # Amber_Macx
-A twitter bot that scours the web for cool stuff
+A twitter bot that scours the web for cool stuff.